Counter-Strike: Global Offensive: Gameplay

 Global Offensive, like prior games in the Counter-Strike series, is an objective-based, multiplayer first-person shooter.
 Two opposing teams, the Terrorists and the Counter-Terrorists, compete in game modes to repeatedly complete objectives, such as securing a location to plant or defuse a bomb and rescuing or capturing hostages.
 At the end of each short round, players are rewarded based on individual and team performance with in-game currency to spend on other weapons or utility in subsequent rounds.
 Winning rounds generally rewards more money than losing does, and completing map-based objectives, including killing enemies, gives additional cash bonuses.

 Global Offensive has nine official game modes: Competitive, Casual, Deathmatch, Arms Race, Demolition, Wingman, Flying Scoutsman, Retakes and Danger Zone.
 Competitive mode, the primary gameplay experience, pits two teams of five players against each other in a best-of-30 match.
 When playing Competitive, players have a skill rank based on a Glicko rating system and are paired with and against other players around the same ranking.
 The Casual and Deathmatch modes are less serious than Competitive mode and do not register friendly fire.
 Both are primarily used as a practice tool.
 Arms Race and Demolition, both based on mods for previous iterations in the series, were added alongside eight new maps for the modes.
 Arms Race is the Global Offensive variant of the "Gun Game" mode in other games in the series.
 Demolition is another bomb defusal game mode, with gun upgrades only given to players who killed an enemy in the previous round.
 Wingman is a two-on-two bomb defusal game mode taking place over sixteen rounds.
 Similar to Competitive, players are paired based on a dynamic skill ranking.
-The Flying Scoutsman mode equips players with only a SSG 08 (known in-game as the "Scout") and a knife in a low-gravity map.
+The Flying Scoutsman mode equips players with only a SSG 08 (informally called the "Scout") and a knife in a low-gravity map.
 Retakes is a gamemode where three Terrorists will defend an already planted C4 against 4 Counter-Terrorists.
 Players will also be able to choose a loadout card at the beginning of each round to retake (or defend) the bomb site.
-Danger Zone is a battle-royale mode in which up to 18 players search for weapons, equipment, and money in an effort to be the last person or team remaining.
+Danger Zone was a battle-royale mode in which up to 18 players search for weapons, equipment, and money in an effort to be the last person or team remaining.
 Valve also included an offline practice mode designed to help new players learn how to use guns and grenades, called the Weapons Course.
 Apart from the Weapons Course and Danger Zone, all other game modes can be played online or offline with bots.